 - We only recommend products and services we have some belief in, providing enough information to allow readers to make their own informed decision.

 - Where something could work for some groups of people, but not others, we make a point of explaining that.

 - When new information comes to light, we don’t hesitate to revise and update reviews, even if it means withdrawing a recommendation and cutting off a stream of our affiliate income!

-As an example, I would highlight our review of Vindale Research, where we went back, revisited the review and withdrew our recommendation after looking into some reader comments.
-Our feature on Writers.Work is another example of where a review has morphed into an investigative piece as more information has come to light.
+Our feature on Writers.Work is a good example of where a review has morphed into an investigative piece as more information has come to light.

 “Lots of details, lots of useful advice and tips.
 Best website/blog I’ve found for this by far.”
 Alex, October 2018.

 As the site has such a focus on integrity, it does annoy me when it’s questioned.
 The important thing to remember is that when I say anything negative about a product, the most likely impact is a reduction in my income!